Our Board of Directors

 Kinsey Price

-Kinsey is passionate about building strong relationships and creating opportunities through education.
-Her earlier career included leadership roles in healthcare, media, and professional sports - always with a focus on operational excellence, improved profitability, cultivating high-performing teams, and community engagement.
-Kinsey is values-driven and brings strong governance experience through her service on the Martin County Chamber of Commerce Board of Directors and active participation in other local initiatives through the Rotary Club of Williamston.
+Kinsey's earlier career included leadership roles in healthcare, media, and professional sports - always with a focus on operational excellence, improved profitability, cultivating high-performing teams, and community engagement.
+She is values-driven and brings strong governance experience through her previous service on the Martin County Chamber of Commerce Board of Directors and participation in other local initiatives through the Rotary Club of Williamston.

 Kinsey holds an MBA from Gardner-Webb University and dual bachelor’s degrees in Psychology and Exercise and Sport Science from the University of North Carolina at Chapel Hill.
-Kinsey enjoys spending time with her family and four dogs.
-She also enjoys coaching youth baseball and softball.
+She enjoys spending time with her family and four dogs, as well as coaching youth softball and volleyball.

 Kinsey can be reached at kprice(at)discoverycharterdurham.org.

-Kinsey is passionate about building strong relationships and creating opportunities through education.
-Her earlier career included leadership roles in healthcare, media, and professional sports - always with a focus on operational excellence, improved profitability, cultivating high-performing teams, and community engagement.
-Kinsey is values-driven and brings strong governance experience through her service on the Martin County Chamber of Commerce Board of Directors and active participation in other local initiatives through the Rotary Club of Williamston.
+Kinsey's earlier career included leadership roles in healthcare, media, and professional sports - always with a focus on operational excellence, improved profitability, cultivating high-performing teams, and community engagement.
+She is values-driven and brings strong governance experience through her previous service on the Martin County Chamber of Commerce Board of Directors and participation in other local initiatives through the Rotary Club of Williamston.

 Kinsey holds an MBA from Gardner-Webb University and dual bachelor’s degrees in Psychology and Exercise and Sport Science from the University of North Carolina at Chapel Hill.
-Kinsey enjoys spending time with her family and four dogs.
-She also enjoys coaching youth baseball and softball.
+She enjoys spending time with her family and four dogs, as well as coaching youth softball and volleyball.

 Kinsey can be reached at kprice(at)discoverycharterdurham.org.